Jack Christopher: 2021: Two-year-old season

 However, Jack Christopher was scratched the day before the Breeders' Cup Juvenile on the advice of Breeders' Cup veterinarians.
-Due to a couple areas lighting up (on a bone scan), mainly the left shin, he had a had a screw inserted on that shin by orthopedic surgeon Dr. Larry Bramlage and was sidelined for two months.
+Due to a couple of areas lighting up on a bone scan, mainly the left shin, he had a screw inserted in that shin by orthopedic surgeon Dr. Larry Bramlage and was sidelined for two months.

 2022: Three-year-old season

-Jack Christopher resumed training after his operation on 27 February in Florida which was deemed to late for preparations for the Kentucky Derby.
-After gradual spaced training of ten spaced works connections entered Jack Christopher in the Pat Day Mile Stakes over a distance of one mile which was held on the Kentucky Derby undercard.
-Jack Christopher was made the 7/10 odds-on favorite in a field of eleven three-year-olds.
-After pressing the pace of early leader Pappacap in the Pat Day Mile, he pulled away to decisively score by 3 3/4 lengths in a time of 1:34.81.
+Jack Christopher resumed training after his operation on 27 February in Florida, which was deemed too late for preparations for the Kentucky Derby.
+After gradual training of ten spaced works, connections entered Jack Christopher in the Pat Day Mile Stakes over a distance of one mile on the Kentucky Derby undercard.
+Jack Christopher was made the 7/10 favorite in a field of eleven three-year-olds.
+After pressing the pace of early leader Pappacap, he pulled away to score by 3 3/4 lengths in a time of 1:34.81.
 Trainer Chad Brown commented, "It's a little bittersweet that we did get him to the first Saturday in May, which we had been thinking about since he debuted up at Saratoga, that unbelievable performance.
 To get him to the first Saturday in May and have him roar down the stretch and get to the winner's circle but not be in the race that's a few races later, will always be in the back of my mind if he could have done it."

 On 11 June, Belmont Stakes Day, Jack Christopher was entered in the Grade I Woody Stephens Stakes, a sprinting event for three-year-olds.
-Once again Jack Christopher dominated the field winning his fourth straight event and second Grade I with a powerful ten-length victory.
-Jack Christopher would press leader Provocateur through a half-mile in :45.38 before being pushed for more in early stretch.
-He then flashed his considerable talent as he drew off under a hand-ride into the last 100 yards and in deep stretch was saved for another day completing the seven furlongs in 1:21.18.
-Trainer Chad Brown commenting after the event, "I felt really good when Jose (Ortiz Jr.) slipped to the outside of the speed horse.
+Once again he dominated the field, winning his fourth straight event and second Grade I with a ten-length victory.
+Jack Christopher pressed leader Provocateur through a half-mile in :45.38 before being pushed for more in early stretch.
+He then drew off under a hand-ride in the last 100 yards, completing the seven furlongs in 1:21.18.
+Trainer Chad Brown commented after the event, "I felt really good when Jose (Ortiz Jr.) slipped to the outside of the speed horse.
 The only thing I was worried about was Provocateur potentially really hounding us the whole race; potentially softening us up from a tricky post.
 Once Jose got him out in the clear, I didn't see any possible way this horse could lose."
-After the dominant win connections were indicating that Jack Christopher would attempt to run at a longer distance and challenge the premier three-year-olds.
+After the win, connections indicated that Jack Christopher would attempt to run at a longer distance and challenge the premier three-year-olds.